Casey White Reveals What He and Jail Guard Lover Did During 11 Days on the Run

 Casey White, 38, and Lauderdale County assistant director of corrections Vicky White, 56, were captured on Monday night after a dramatic police chase in Evansville, Indiana, just a five-hour drive from the Florence prison they absconded from 11 days earlier.

-The pair initially drove 100 miles north through Tennessee where they dumped Vicky’s rust-colored Ford Edge and transferred into a black Ford pickup truck and headed further north.
-The truck was spotted on May 3, four days after they escaped, abandoned at a car wash a further 200 miles north in Evansville.
+The pair initially drove 100 miles north through Tennessee where they dumped Vicky’s rust-colored Ford Edge and transferred into a black Ford pickup truck and headed farther north.
+The truck was spotted on May 3, four days after they escaped, abandoned at a car wash another 200 miles north in Evansville.
 Surveillance video from the car wash showed Casey White hopping into a grey Cadillac, which a sharp-eyed cop then spotted parked outside Evansville’s Motel 41 on Monday, police said.

 Cops lay in wait for the pair to leave the motel and when they eventually did on Monday afternoon, a chase began.
 Vicky White fatally shot herself as cops closed in but Casey White surrendered without incident when their Cadillac crashed, authorities said.